Embassy of Sweden, New Delhi

 The Embassy of Sweden in New Delhi is Sweden's diplomatic mission in India.
-The Embassy is headed by the Ambassador of Sweden to India.
-The Embassy is situated in Chanakyapuri, the diplomatic enclave of New Delhi, where most of the embassies in India are located.
-The Embassy is also responsible for the Swedish honorary consulates in India, located in Kolkata, Chennai and Mumbai, and also the diplomatic relationship with Nepal and Maldives.
-The Ambassador of New Delhi is also accredited to Sri Lanka, Nepal, Bhutan and Maldives.
+The embassy is headed by the ambassador of Sweden to India.
+The embassy is situated in Chanakyapuri, the diplomatic enclave of New Delhi, where most of the embassies in India are located.
+The Swedish embassy is responsible for the honorary consulates in India, located in Kolkata and Chennai, and the Swedish consulate general in Mumbai.
+The ambassador of New Delhi is also accredited to Sri Lanka, Nepal, Bhutan and Maldives.

 History

+A Swedish legation in New Delhi was established in early 1949.
+The tasks that previously rested with the former Consulate General in Bombay were taken over by the legation.
+The legation was then located at the Cecil Hôtel in New Delhi.
+From 1950, it was located at 11 Ratendone Road (later renamed Amrita Shergil Marg) in New Delhi.
+In August 1956, an agreement was reached between the Swedish and Indian governments on the mutual elevation of the respective countries' legations to embassies.
+In connection with this, the then envoy Mrs. Alva Myrdal was appointed Sweden's ambassador in New Delhi.

-The Swedish mission in India was opened in 1949 and was then located at the Cecil Hôtel in New Delhi.
-From 1950, it was located at 11 Ratendone Road in New Delhi.
-In 1956, the mission was still located at 11 Ratendone Road and the chancellery was located at 27 Prithviraj Road.
-In 1957, the mission was located at 22 Hardinge Avenue and the chancellery was still located at 27 Prithviraj Road.
+In 1956, the mission was still located at 11 Ratendone Road and the chancery was located at 27 Prithviraj Road.
+In 1957, the mission was located at 22 Hardinge Avenue and the chancery was still located at 27 Prithviraj Road.
 From 1 June 1959, the address was Diplomatic Enclave, New Delhi.